CSenshi/Validator/RULES.md

 * For numeric data, value corresponds to a given integer value.
 The attribute must also have any of the number rules: decimal, binary, octal, hex.
 If Integer rule is given it checks for all four systems with given order

-* For an array, size corresponds to the count of the array.
+* For collectons, size corresponds to the len() of the given argument.
+It works for: String, List, Dict, JSON
 ```python
 >>> from validator import validate